Luke 9:10-20 - Compare All Versions

 The apostles returned and reported on what they had done.
 Jesus took them away, off by themselves, near the town called Bethsaida.
 But the crowds got wind of it and followed.
 Jesus graciously welcomed them and talked to them about the kingdom of God.
 Those who needed healing, he healed.
 As the sun set, the Twelve said, “Dismiss the crowd so they can go to the farms or villages around here and get a room for the night and a bite to eat.
 We’re out in the middle of nowhere.”
 “You feed them,” Jesus said.
 They said, “We couldn’t scrape up more than five loaves of bread and a couple of fish—unless, of course, you want us to go to town ourselves and buy food for everybody.”
 (There were more than five thousand people in the crowd.)
 But he went ahead and directed his disciples, “Sit them down in groups of about fifty.”
 They did what he said, and soon had everyone seated.
 He took the five loaves and two fish, lifted his face to heaven in prayer, blessed, broke, and gave the bread and fish to the disciples to hand out to the crowd.
 After the people had all eaten their fill, twelve baskets of leftovers were gathered up.
 One time when Jesus was off praying by himself, his disciples nearby, he asked them, “What are the crowds saying about me, about who I am?”
 They said, “John the Baptizer.
 Others say Elijah.
 Still others say that one of the prophets from long ago has come back.”
 He then asked, “And you—what are you saying about me?
 Who am I?”
 Peter answered, “The Messiah of God.”
 Jesus then warned them to keep it quiet.
 They were to tell no one what Peter had said.

 When the apostles returned, they gave an account to Him of all that they had done.
-Taking them with Him, He withdrew by Himself to a city called Bethsaida.
-But the crowds were aware of this and followed Him; and welcoming them, He began speaking to them about the kingdom of God and curing those who had need of healing.
-Now the day was ending, and the twelve came and said to Him, “Send the crowd away, that they may go into the surrounding villages and countryside and find lodging and get something to eat; for here we are in a desolate place.”
+And taking them with Him, He withdrew privately to a city called Bethsaida.
+But the crowds were aware of this and followed Him; and He welcomed them and began speaking to them about the kingdom of God, and curing those who had need of healing.
+Now the day was ending, and the twelve came up and said to Him, “Dismiss the crowd, so that they may go into the surrounding villages and countryside and find lodging and get something to eat; because here, we are in a secluded place.”
 But He said to them, “You give them something to eat!”
-And they said, “We have no more than five loaves and two fish, unless perhaps we go and buy food for all these people.”
+But they said, “We have no more than five loaves and two fish, unless perhaps we go and buy food for all these people.”
 (For there were about five thousand men.)
-And He said to His disciples, “Have them sit down to eat in groups of about fifty each.”
-They did so, and had them all sit down.
-Then He took the five loaves and the two fish, and looking up to heaven, He blessed them, and broke them, and kept giving them to the disciples to set before the people.
+But He said to His disciples, “Have them recline to eat in groups of about fifty each.”
+They did so, and had them all recline.
+And He took the five loaves and the two fish, and, looking up to heaven, He blessed them and broke them, and gave them to the disciples again and again, to serve the crowd.
 And they all ate and were satisfied; and the broken pieces which they had left over were picked up, twelve baskets full.
 And it happened that while He was praying alone, the disciples were with Him, and He questioned them, saying, “Who do the people say that I am?”
-They answered and said, “John the Baptist, and others say Elijah; but others, that one of the prophets of old has risen again.”
+They answered and said, “John the Baptist, and others say Elijah; but others, that one of the prophets of old has risen.”
 And He said to them, “But who do you say that I am?”
 And Peter answered and said, “The Christ of God.”

 When the apostles returned, they told Him all that they had done.
 He took them with Him and He privately withdrew [across the Jordan] to a city called Bethsaida.
 [Matt 14:13-21; Mark 6:32-44; John 6:5-13] But when the crowds learned of it, they followed Him; and He welcomed them and He began talking to them about the kingdom of God, and healing those who needed to be healed.
 Now the day was ending, and the twelve [disciples] came and said to Him, “Send the crowd away, so that they may go into the surrounding villages and countryside and find lodging, and get provisions; because here we are in an isolated place.”
 But He said to them, “You give them something to eat.”
 They said, “We have no more than five loaves and two fish—unless perhaps we go and buy food for all these people.”
 [2 Kin 4:42-44] (For there were about 5,000 men.)
 And He said to His disciples, “Have them sit down to eat in groups of about fifty each.”
 They did so, and had them all sit down.
 Then He took the five loaves and the two fish, and He looked up to heaven [and gave thanks] and blessed them, and broke them and kept giving them to the disciples to set before the crowd.
 They all ate and were [completely] satisfied; and the broken pieces which they had left over were [abundant and were] picked up—twelve baskets full.
 Now it happened that as Jesus was praying privately, the disciples were with Him, and He asked them, “Who do the crowds say that I am?”
 [Matt 16:13-16; Mark 8:27-29] They answered, “John the Baptist, and some say, Elijah; but others, that one of the ancient prophets has come back to life.”
 And He said to them, “But who do you say that I am?”
 Peter replied, “The Christ (the Messiah, the Anointed) of God!”